smithmphs/golfCourseMachineLearningChallenge/trainingSets&Tests/set1/top/readMe.txt

-Contains training data from images where the hold is stressed at the top.
+Contains training data from images where the hole is stressed at the top.